 December 29.
 No Faith Forum because of the holidays.

 January 5.
 Posoltega, Nicaragua: Mission Update.
 Debbi and Dan Conkle, who traveled to Posoltega in November, will discuss the political and economic situation in Nicaragua, our ongoing mission in Posoltega, and plans for a June 2020 mission trip.

 January 12.
 The Work of the FPC Membership Committee.
 The Membership Committee is responsible for welcoming new members and enhancing the membership experience for all.
-This Faith Forum session, led by committee member Tim Baldwin, will give you the opportunity to learn more about what the committee does and perhaps even consider joining the team.
+Led by committee member Tim Baldwin.

 January 19.
 Proving Faith?
 The Use and Abuse of Archaeology in Religion, Part 1.
 Presented by Nick Blackwell, an assistant professor of Classical Studies at IU.
 As a classical archaeologist specializing in Greece and the eastern Mediterranean, Nick will explore the intersection of religion, archaeology, and the illicit antiquities market.
 The discussion will include a report on his recent visit to the Museum of the Bible in Washington, DC.